 \section{Abstract}

 In recent advances, to enable a fully data-driven learning paradigm on relational databases (RDB), relational deep learning (RDL) is proposed to structure the RDB as a heterogeneous entity graph and adopt the graph neural network (GNN) as the predictive model.
 However, existing RDL methods neglect the imbalance problem of relational data in RDBs and risk under-representing the minority entities, leading to an unusable model in practice.
-In this work, we investigate, for the first time, class imbalance problem in RDB entity classification and design the relation-centric minority synthetic over-sampling GNN (\textbf{Rel-MOSS}), in order to fill a critical void in the current literature.
+In this work, we investigate, for the first time, class imbalance problem in RDB entity classification and design the \underline{rel}ation-centric \underline{m}in\underline{o}rity \underline{s}ynthetic over-\underline{s}ampling GNN (\textbf{Rel-MOSS}), in order to fill a critical void in the current literature.
 Specifically, to mitigate the issue of minority-related information being submerged by majority counterparts, we design the relation-wise gating controller to modulate neighborhood messages from each individual relation type.
 Based on the relational-gated representations, we further propose the relation-guided minority synthesizer for over-sampling, which integrates the entity relational signatures to maintain relational consistency.
 Extensive experiments on 12 entity classification datasets provide compelling evidence for the superiority of Rel-MOSS, yielding an average improvement of up to 2.46\% and 4.00\% in terms of \textit{Balanced Accuracy} and \textit{G-Mean}, compared with SOTA RDL methods and classic methods for handling class imbalance problem.